 All students admitted in the online programs in clinical mental health, school, and career counseling must participate in campus residencies during their course of study.
-Orientation is conducted through WebEx upon admission to the program and serves as an introduction to faculty, fellow students, and program expectations.
-Attendance at the WebEx orientation is required.
+Orientation is conducted virtually upon admission to the program and serves as an introduction to faculty, fellow students, and program expectations.
+Attendance at the virtual orientation is required.
 Residency 1 occurs on our Durham campus within CON 5351, Principles and Procedures of Group Counseling.
 Residency 2 occurs on our Durham campus within CON 5371, Pre-Practicum Counseling Skills and includes the student's Mid-Program Review.
-Campus residencies are generally 2-3 days in length, and attendance is required and non-negotiable.
+Campus residencies are generally 2 days in length, and attendance is required and non-negotiable.

-Graduate Student NCC Application
+Graduate Student National Certified Counselor (NCC) Application

 Students who pass the CPCE (Comps) are eligible to take the National Counselor Examination (NCE) through the National Board of Certified Counselors.
-Students will be invited by the board to take the NCE.
+Students will be invited by the board to take the NCE upon passing of the CPCE.
 Please note that this process is different from licensure as a Licensed Clinical Mental Health Counselor in North Carolina, although students may request that their NCE scores be reported to the North Carolina Board of Licensed Clinical Mental Health Counselors.